Brown Butter Roasted Cauliflower

 • Ingredients

-• 1 head cauliflower, washed with green leaves removed and stem trimmed
+• 1 head cauliflower, washed, with green leaves removed and stem trimmed

-• 4 Tablespoons butter, softened
+• 4 tbsp butter, softened

-• 1 Tablespoon sherry vinegar
+• 1 tbsp sherry vinegar

-• 1 Tablespoon dijon mustard
+• 1 tbsp dijon mustard

-• canola oil
+• 1 tbsp canola oil

 Equipment